 Keep a routine eye on any autopay and subscription-based services that you have going on currently.

-Subscription services and autopay signups can quickly add up.
-Above all, they can also be easily forgotten about in some cases.
+Subscription services and autopay signups can quickly add up if not constantly tracked or planned out ahead of time.
+They can also be easily forgotten about in some cases.

 By keeping track, you’ll be able to track your finances better and may even wind up saving money by eliminating what you don’t use, need, or may only need on occasion.